 Yes.
 The DS Coordinator is available to discuss your referrals, to clarify how to provide a requested accommodation, and to assist you in finding solutions to related problems.
 On request, programming on disability-related topics will be developed for academic departments and campus organizations.
 To schedule, call 606-783-5188 or contact email@example.com.
 The DS Coordinator also chairs a campus-wide ADA Accessibility Compliance Task Force.
-Please get in touch if you have information you'd like to share with the team or if you wish to attend a meeting at some point.Beyond the mandates, are there any suggestions for becoming (even) more sensitive and helpful to students with disabilities?Yes!
+Please get in touch if you have information you'd like to be shared with the team or if you wish to attend a meeting at some point.Beyond the mandates, are there any suggestions for becoming (even) more sensitive and helpful to students with disabilities?Yes!
 Here are some ideas:

 HI: 36° LO: 28°